cjratcliff/ml-compiled/docs/entropy.rst

 Jensen-Shannon divergence
 ---------------------------
-Symettric version of the KL-divergence.
+Symmetric version of the KL-divergence.

 .. math::